 Philip Seymour Hoffman Net Worth

-Philip Seymour Hoffman Net Worth: Philip Seymour Hoffman was an American actor and director who had a net worth of $35 million dollars.
-An Oscar winner, Philip Seymour Hoffman has appeared in such films as "Boogie Nights", "The Big Lebowski", "Almost Famous", "Capote", and "Cold Mountain".
-He was also nominated for two Tony Awards and previously directed for the LAByrinth Theater Company in New York City.
+Philip Seymour Hoffman Net Worth and Salary: Philip Seymour Hoffman was an American actor and director who had a net worth of $25 million dollars at the time of his death in 2014.
+An Oscar winner, Philip Seymour Hoffman is best known for appearing in such films as "Boogie Nights", "The Big Lebowski", "Almost Famous", "Capote", and "Cold Mountain".
+He appeared in 55 films during his short but full career.

 Philip Seymour Hoffman